aws-samples/aws-cdk-examples/CONTRIBUTING.md

 > **This is an experimental example.
 It may not build out of the box**
 >
-> This examples does is built on Construct Libraries marked "Developer Preview" and may not be updated for latest breaking changes.
+> This example is built on Construct Libraries marked "Developer Preview" and may not be updated for latest breaking changes.
 >
 > It may additionally requires infrastructure prerequisites that must be created before successful build.
 >